lanl/tardigrade-micromorphic-element/ReadMe.txt

 A full test of the code can be executed with the command >python run_tests.py -v

 where "python" is the call to the python 2.7 installation.
 This will run the unittest module which will execute the test functions in the code.
 The -v option allows more information to be printed to the screen.
 This is useful to understand which tests are being executed.

 Also requires an installation of LaTeX and Bibtex.
 It is assumed that the commands for these functions are pdflatex and bibtex respectively

+LaTeX packages include:
+Report/Users Manual/Programmers Manual:
+\usepackage{listings, color, subcaption, placeins}
+\usepackage{undertilde}
+\usepackage{algorithm,algpseudocode}
+\usepackage{multicol}
+\usepackage{makecell}
+\usepackage[table]{colortbl}

+Theory Manual:
+beamer theme Pittsburg
+\usepackage[utf8]{inputenc}
+\usepackage{amsmath}
+\usepackage{amsfonts}
+\usepackage{amssymb}
+\usepackage{undertilde}
+\usepackage{bm}
+\usepackage{subcaption}